 Many of our stir-fry recipes ask you to sear the meat first and then add it back to the dish towards the end.
 This creates a good texture (the process of marinating and pre-cooking meat for stir-fry is called “velveting”) and seals in any juices, so the meat doesn’t overcook while you’re cooking the vegetables.

 In some cases, this isn’t necessary.
 If the vegetables in the stir-fry cook fast, you can add the protein after cooking the aromatics (like garlic and ginger) and add the vegetables right after.
 This can also yield a cleaner dish, since you won’t end up with any burned bits (left from searing the meat and heating them again) in the final dish.
+Check out Judy’s method for Searing Meats Without Sticking to the Wok.

 Decide whether or not to include sauce.

-Sauce or no sauce, this is a personal preference.
+Sauce or no sauce, is a personal preference.
 I personally don’t like a lot of sauce, because I think it takes away from the wok hei and makes flavors less intense.
 I usually like the natural juices from the vegetables, meat, and seasonings to coat the ingredients lightly, like in Sarah’s Thai Chicken Stir-fry with Basil & Mint.

 If there were absolutely no liquid in the wok, I’d add just a couple tablespoons of stock or water to moisten it and prevent the ingredients from burning.
 Many people prefer sauce, however, and it’s definitely not a bad thing.
 Just remember to pre-mix the sauce so as not to drag out the cooking time.